-We have a number of customers at Advanced Web who have gone to laser printing their packaging labels in full color.
+AWT has a number of customers who have moved away from laser printing their packaging labels in full color.
 The 600 dpi color laser is the undisputed way to go for that process.
-Color TTR printers exist but the quality, reliability, and media expense are all inferior to the laser printer.
+Color TTR printers exist, but the quality, reliability, and media expense are all inferior to the laser printer.

-Whichever method you are choosing rest assured that both have an extensive track record in labeling terminally sterilized device packaging.
-Both toner and TTR ribbon survive most of the common sterilization environments and provide that durable package labeling required by our friends at the FDA.
-In fact for a limited time only, if you send me a stamped, self addressed envelope and two Wheaties box tops, I’ll send you your very own copy of the Code of Federal Regul
+Whichever method you choose, rest assured that both have an extensive track record in labeling terminally sterilized device packaging.
+Both toner and TTR ribbon survive most of the common sterilization environments and provide durable package labeling FDA requirements.